GRAPHIC AND INTERACTIVE COMMUNICATION

 The basic goals of the post-graduate programme Graphic and Interactive Communications are: to expand the knowledge of graduates of the university programme in the area of graphic and interactive communication; to gain theoretical knowledge, practical skills and competences in the field of media, graphic and interactive communications.
 The engineering, supported by basic natural science knowledge, enables the development of creative and research work in the design of printed products, packaging and interactive media and the development of applications in computer graphics.
 Advanced conceptual thinking in design and basic art skills are integrated with technological knowledge in project-oriented work.

-- in-depth knowledge of mathematics, physics and chemistry with a developed capacity for thinking in terms of the natural sciences;
+- in-depth knowledge of mathematics and chemistry with a developed capacity for thinking in terms of the natural sciences;

 - the ability to evaluate technological characteristics, advantages and shortcomings of progressive network technologies and new media;

 - understanding the interaction between the surface of printed materials, coatings, printing inks, adhesives and varnishes;

 - developing autonomy, research skills and critical and self-critical evaluation of the use of typography for various products and content as well as various methods for conveying information;